avengerandy/REI/README.md

 ## Architecture

 The REI core modules provide the essential components to achieve the system’s goals.
-Users can integrate these components into their own `UIController` implementations or other workflows according to their needs.
+Users can integrate these components into their own workflows according to their needs.

 * statistics: utility functions for computing statistical distributions and probability density functions.
 * entities: `Item` and `User` store data, embeddings, and click history.
 * preProcessor: pre-processor `Item`.
 * reranker: implements ranking strategies.
 * storage: Local and session storage for user profiles.
-* uiController (optional): Interfaces with the webpage DOM to extract items, handle clicks, and reorder lists.
 * registry (optional): `ItemRegistry` manages items and associated DOM elements.

 ### Class Diagram